python/cpython/Doc/howto/mro.rst

 A lazy programmer can obtain the MRO directly from Python 2.2, since in this case it coincides with the Python 2.3 linearization.
-It is enough to invoke the .mro() method of class A:
+It is enough to invoke the :meth:`~type.mro` method of class A:

   >>> A.mro()  # doctest: +NORMALIZE_WHITESPACE
   [<class 'A'>, <class 'B'>, <class 'E'>,